MPoL-dev/MPoL/README.md

 ## Citation

-If you use this package or derivatives of it, please cite
+If you use this package or derivatives of it, please cite the following two references:

     @software{mpol,
     author       = {Ian Czekala and